tecolicom/App-ansicolumn/README.md

 # NAME

-App::ansicolumn - It's new $module
+ansicolumn - ANSI sequence aware column command

 # SYNOPSIS

-    use App::ansicolumn;
+ansicolumn \[-tx\] \[-c columns\]

 # DESCRIPTION

-App::ansicolumn is ...
+From column(1):

+> The column utility formats its input into multiple columns.
+Rows are
+> filled before columns.
+Input is taken from file operands, or, by
+> default, from the standard input.
+Empty lines are ignored.
+>
+> - -c
+>
+>     Output is formatted for a display columns wide.
+>
+> - -s
+>
+>     Specify a set of characters to be used to delimit columns for the
+>     \-t option.
+>
+> - -t
+>
+>     Determine the number of columns the input contains and create a
+>     table.
+Columns are delimited with whitespace, by default, or
+>     with the characters supplied using the -s option.
+Useful for
+>     pretty-printing displays.
+>
+> - -x
+>
+>     Fill columns before filling rows.

+**ansicolumn** is a clone which can handle ANSI terminal sequences.

+# AUTHOR

+Kazumasa Utashiro

 # LICENSE

-Copyright (C) Kazumasa Utashiro.
+Copyright 2020 Kazumasa Utashiro.

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-# AUTHOR

-Kazumasa Utashiro <kaz@utashiro.com>